The Presbyterian Hunger Program celebrates Presbyterians working to alleviate hunger and end its causes.

 - To fill out and submit the Covenant, please go to: HAC Covenant – official online application

-- Become an Earth Care Congregation – flier with photos from current HACs (also available in a half page text format)
+- Become a Hunger Action Congregation – flier with photos from current HACs (also available in a half page text format)

 Stories about Hunger Action Congregations